 There are professional institutions you can try to see if they have the job you are looking for.
 You will not be able to move forward with your career if you do not have work experience.
 This is why you must look at different job openings.

 Step 4: Additional Credentials

 Medical coding is an ongoing education, and once you have completed your initial credentials, you must keep aiming for more.
 But you need at least one year of experience to get further credentials.

 Here you have the option of choosing either CCS or CCS-P. These two courses are offered by AHIMA and are designed to help you improve your learning.
 The courses are centered on learning different coding manuals and the intricate medical details they need to be able to code properly.
 These courses also test candidates with the use of multiple-choice questions.
 Candidates who already have an RHIT credential don’t have to worry about the work experience required to appear for the examination.

 There is always room for medical coders to get more credentials.
 Your credentials may become outdated over time, and it is a great idea to keep up.
 The AHIMA demands candidates to renew their certifications every two years.
 Candidates who have CCA, CCS, and CCS-P credentials must complete 20 education units and two annual coding self-reviews in every recertification cycle.

 Make sure that you keep yourself updated with your credentials to move further into your medical coding career, and get better job opportunities.
+Once you have a job make sure to get the CDI pocket guide from Pinson & Tang to help your coding be more accurate.
 It is best to join a community that helps you learn all the different credentials and to the ideal time to take them.